NTTDATA-DACH/TECHblog_code/README.md

 # TECHblog_code
-Code snippets and scripts provided in conjunction with the our Tech Blog, which can be found [here](https://nttdata-dach.github.io).
+Code snippets and scripts provided in conjunction with our Tech Blog, which can be found [here](https://nttdata-dach.github.io).